jsfehler/renpy-encyclopaedia/README.md

 #Encyclopaedia Framework for Ren'Py
-Useful for an encyclopaedia, bestiary, or similar system.
+For an encyclopaedia, bestiary, or similar system.

+####Compatible Ren'Py Version: 6.99.12.3 and higher

 ###Features
 - Sort entries by Number, Alphabetical, Reverse Alphabetical, Subject, or Unread status.